zohaib87/xe-theme/readme.txt

 ﻿=== _xe ===
 Requires at least: 5.6
-Tested up to: 5.7
+Tested up to: 5.7.1
 Requires PHP: 7.0
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-This is just another WordPress framework or whatever you may prefer to call it.
-It is built for developers to create awesome and highly customizable themes for clients or sell it on any marketplace.
+This is just another WordPress framework + build process.
+It is built for developers to create awesome and highly customizable themes for clients or sell it on marketplace.

 == Changelog ==
+----- v2.3.9 ------------
+Fixed: WPBakery Page Builder compatibility issue.

 ----- v2.3.8 ------------
 Fixed: Minor bugs in layout.